JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-03-11-explain_clinical_doc_biomarker_en.md

 ## Description

+This specialized biomarker pipeline can;

+- extract biomarker entities,

+- classify sentences,

-This pipeline designed for the precise extraction of biomarker entities from clinical documents.
-At its core, this pipeline integrates a rule-based TextMatcherInternal annotator with advanced MedicalNerModel annotators.
-This combination enables to capture biomarker-related information with high precision and reliability and then establish relations between the extracted entities from the clinical documents.
+- establish relations between the extracted entities from the clinical documents.

+In this pipeline, two NER, one text matcher, one classifier and one relation extraction model were used to achieve those tasks.

+- Clinical Entity Labels:  `Biomarker`, `Biomarker_Result`

+- Relation Extraction Labels:  `is_finding_of`

+- Classification Model Labels:  `1`, `0`

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>
 <button class="button button-orange" disabled>Open in Colab</button>